Getting Spark, Python, and Jupyter Notebook running on Amazon EC2

 If that works, you’re all done!

 Hopefully you found this useful!
+(Check out the various comments on this article for other useful tips by readers!)
 Thanks for reading.